Starting a conversation is often as easy as having live chat on your site.

 - Free: Our free plan allows you to use live chat as long as you wish with up to 500 contacts.
 You can also use our meetings tool.

-- Standard ($29/mo): At this level, the help desk, knowledge base, email marketing (up to 2500 contacts) and limited bot usage.
+- Standard ($99/mo): At this level, the help desk, knowledge base, email marketing (up to 2500 contacts) and limited bot usage.
 Five user seats are included.